brotatotes/bht-automation/bht gen 1/Matthew/Chapter 21/Matthew 21 15 bht.md

 # Matthew 21:15 Commentary Help Text

 ## BHT:
-In the midst of Jesus' triumphant entrance into the city and His subsequent actions in the temple, we see a multifaceted scene unfold.
-Children, caught up in the excitement, join in the joyful cries, showcasing the widespread impact of Jesus' ministry even on the youngest members of society.
-Meanwhile, the presence of the traders and the enemies of Christ seek to undermine His authority and gather evidence against Him.
-Amidst it all, Jesus performs remarkable healings, captivating the attention of not only the children but also the blind and lame who witness the miracles.
+In this Bible verse, we see the undeniable impact and significance of Jesus' entry into Jerusalem.
+The eager and enthusiastic participation of young children contributes to the fervor and anticipation surrounding his arrival.
+Despite the disapproval and animosity of the religious leaders, the resounding cries of "Hosanna" from the children cannot be silenced.
+Through his actions, Jesus exposes the greed and corruption of the money changers and sellers, demonstrating his unwavering authority and power, even in the face of formidable opposition.

 ## Choicest Commentary Quotes:
+### John Calvin:
+1. "God would rather make the stones cry out than permit the reign of His Son to be forgotten."
+2. "Their displeasure arose from ungodly malice and outrageous contempt of God."
+3. "Christ appropriately replies, that they gain nothing by endeavoring to suppress the doctrine of salvation, for it will rather break out from the stones."

 ### Philip Schaff:
 1. "Including all His doings, especially this driving out of the traders."
 2. "The Hosannas of the day of entry were kept up by the children, probably only by the children."
-3. "The children that were crying in the temple."

 ### Archibald T Robertson:
 1. "The children (τους παιδας).
 Masculine and probably boys who had caught the enthusiasm of the crowd."

-2. "These children were not mere spectators, but active participants in the excitement and fervor of the moment."
+2. "These children were not mere spectators, but active participants in the excitement and energy of the moment."

+3. "Their presence and involvement in the crowd added to the sense of fervor and anticipation surrounding Jesus' entry into Jerusalem."

-3. "Their presence and involvement in the event highlights the universal appeal and impact of Jesus' ministry, even on the youngest members of society."
+4. "The inclusion of the children in this scene highlights the universal appeal and impact of Jesus' ministry, even on the youngest members of society."

+5. "Their presence serves as a reminder that faith and enthusiasm for Jesus can be found in people of all ages, and that no one is too young or insignificant to be touched by his message."

 ### John Gill:
-1. "The inveterate enemies of Christ; who upon hearing the shouts of the people at Christ's entrance into the city, and passage through it to the temple; and understanding that it was Jesus of Nazareth that was come thither, they came also to awe the people, and pick up what they could against him."
+1. "The inveterate enemies of Christ... came also to awe the people, and pick up what they could against him."

-2. "When these traders were so many, and in great power, and he a single person, and unarmed; and that the blind received their sight, and the lame were cured, and the children crying in the temple; who came from the various parts of the city, with their parents, to see the sight."
+2. "He [Jesus] overturned the tables of the money changers, and the seats of those that sold doves, without any opposition, when these traders were so many, and in great power, and he a single person, and unarmed."

-3. "The form they had taken up from the people, and might be encouraged by their parents; and which they pronounced without fear of the high priests, and Scribes, being disposed, directed, and overruled hereunto by the providence of God."
+3. "The high priests and Scribes took notice of [the children crying 'Hosanna'] with great resentment: they were sore displeased."

 ## Generation Details